Home Antibody All anti-TMC6 antibodies

 * OriGene provides validated application data and protocol, with money back guarantee.

-Western blot analysis of EVER1 in A-20 cell lysate with EVER1 antibody at (A) 1 and (B) 2 ug/ml.
+Western blot analysis of EVER1 in human spleen tissue lysate with EVER1 antibody at (A) 1 and (B) 2 ug/ml.

 Immunohistochemistry of EVER1 in human spleen with EVER1 antibody at 2.5 ug/ml.